 O Rent Reasonableness Determination

 HACC shall monitor the rents within its jurisdiction and disapprove a lease for a rent that is not reasonable, based on the rents charged for comparable rental units in the immediate area.
-HACC shall exercise this authority for all Section 8 tenant-based program participants.
+HACC shall exercise this authority for all HCVtenant-based program participants.

 1. Factors to Consider When Determining Rent Reasonableness